LevelUpMarketers/trying-to-adult-rva-2025/docs/RefundRequestsAdmin.md

 they have previously requested refunds, cancelled attendance, or no‑showed.
 The table refreshes automatically whenever a new refund request is submitted from the member dashboard.
+Each refund request is displayed as a collapsible section.
+Click the summary line to reveal the attendee table and action buttons.